Rwanda Country Commercial Guide

 Standards

-Rwanda develops domestic standards but also accepts international standards.
-Rwanda is a member of the EAC Standards Technical Management Committee.
-Approved EAC measures are generally incorporated into the Rwandan regulatory system within six months and are published in the National Gazette like other domestic laws and regulations.
-Rwanda is also a member of other international standardization organizations and accepts their standards.
+Rwanda develops domestic standards through a transparent, consensus-driven process and actively adopts international standards, ensuring alignment with both regional and global best practices.
+Rwanda is a member of the EAC Standards Technical Management Committee as well as other regional bodies like COMESA, ARSO, and SADC, to facilitate harmonization of standards across member states.
+Approved EAC measures are generally incorporated into the Rwandan legal framework within six months and are formally published in the National Gazette like other domestic laws and regulations, making them legally binding.
+In addition to regional bodies, Rwanda is a member of key international standardization organizations and adopts their standards to support global trade and technological compatibility.

 Testing, Inspection, and Certification